 Data Access - Health Data Central

-The Health Sector Information, Analysis and Reporting branch of the Ministry of Health is responsible for processing most of the application for data access for a legally authorized purpose.
-The majority of requests processed are submitted by other provincial health organizations, other public bodies, or eligible researchers.
+The Data Management and Stewardship branch (DMS) of the Ministry of Health is responsible for processing most of the application for data access for a legally authorized purpose.
+The majority of requests processed by DMS are requests submitted by other provincial health organizations, other public bodies, or eligible researchers.

-HSIAR does not process requests for aggregate data but it can facilitate, on occasion, the participation of other Ministry of Health areas for executing such requests on a discretionary basis.
-The Ministry publishes some of its aggregate administrative health data in the British Columbia Data Catalogue.
+DMS does not process requests for aggregate data but it can facilitate, on occasion, the participation of other Ministry of Health areas for executing such requests on a discretionary basis.
+Data BC is a potential source of administrative health data aggregate reports.
 Aggregate reports generated online are also available for BC elective surgeries wait times and BC hospitalization information.

 Information on the following types of data access requests is provided on this website:

 - Academic research requests for Ministry of Health data, including PharmaNet and requests to contact.

 - Health authority program evaluations and public health surveillance.